How to Create a Metal Riff

 Try changing the Common and Style Phrases up every couple beats–choose any notes you want, as long as they keep the energy up without creating any awkward transitions!
 Continue playing around until you have a 2 measure, full rhythm you’re happy with.
 Then go back and change your chords–now that you have the rhythm down, you may find that the right notes seem to suggest themselves.
 And once you listen to enough must-know metal riffs, this decision-making process becomes almost automatic.

 Add in drums and bass after a few measures of guitar solo, and you’ll be able to build out a full intro to your next metal tune in no time.
-If you’d find it helpful to have a video step-by-step guide to creating riffs with IRON, check out this blog post and you’ll be up and running quickly!
+If you’d find it helpful, we also have a video step-by-step guide to creating riffs with IRON.
 And if you don’t have access to a master of metal shredding, it will help you come closer to a live guitarist than you ever thought possible.

 Virtual Guitarist CARBON will give you even heavier results, but note that it’s geared toward film and game composers looking to add dirt to cinematic scores.
 Nonetheless, it’s another excellent potential tool in your arsenal!